 Contact your Resident Assistant (RA).
 When you have an issue in your apartment, from a leaky faucet to a messy roommate, your RA will follow the appropriate procedures to address the problem, whether that means submitting a maintenance request or calling an apartment meeting.

 If it is an emergency you may call the duty phone at 541.260.6996.

 Yes.
 Any search of rooms for reasonable cause conducted by Housing staff or Campus Security will be carried out only with the explicit authorization of the Housing Director or with your consent.
 If such a search is required, an effort will be made to have the resident(s) of the room present at the time of the search.
 A search involves a detailed inspection of the room including the opening of drawers and personal belongings.

-The Lighthouse Depot located in Student Housing includes a student lounge open to all residents with a big screen TV, DVD player, Foosball table, Ping-Pong table.
-Behind the Depot there is a Sand volleyball court, a basketball court, and a large barbecue with a picnic area.
+The Lighthouse Depot located in Student Housing includes a student lounge open to all residents with a big screen TV, Foosball table, Ping-Pong table, and Pool table.
+Behind the Depot there is a sand volleyball court, a basketball court, and a large barbecue with a picnic area.

 On campus, there is a state of the art Recreation Center available at no cost to all current students which includes a weight room, basketball court, racquetball court, game room, etc. Please see the Recreation Center website for more information, hours of operation, etc.